Wave function collapse: Terminology

 The two terms "reduction of the state vector" (or "state reduction" for short) and "wave function collapse" are used to describe the same concept.
 A quantum state is a mathematical description of a quantum system; a quantum state vector uses Hilbert space vectors for the description.
 Reduction of the state vector replaces the full state vector with a single eigenstate of the observable.

 The term "wave function" is typically used for a different mathematical representation of the quantum state, one that uses spatial coordinates also called the "position representation".
 When the wave function representation is used, the "reduction" is called "wave function collapse".

 The measurement problem

 The Schrödinger equation describes quantum systems but does not describe their measurement.
-Solution to the equations include all possible observable values for measurements, but measurements only result in one definite outcome.
+Solutions to the equation include all possible observable values for measurements, but measurements only result in one definite outcome.
 This difference is called the measurement problem of quantum mechanics.
 To predict measurement outcomes from quantum solutions, the orthodox interpretation of quantum theory postulates wave function collapse and uses the Born rule to compute the probable outcomes.
 Despite the widespread quantitative success of these postulates scientists remain dissatisfied and have sought more detailed physical models.
 Rather than suspending the Schrödinger equation during the process of measurement, the measurement apparatus should be included and governed by the laws of quantum mechanics.